Is Tea Tree Shampoo Safe for Dogs? Facts And Tips

 Can I Use Tea Tree Oil Shampoo on My Dog?

 It is also good to wait until your dog is six weeks old.
 The puppies are more sensitive to essential oils and have thinner skin.
 Concentration should always be checked on the label.
-Safe levels among dogs and puppies are slightly above 0.1 percent up to 1 percent.
+Safe levels among dogs and puppies are slightly above 0.1 per cent up to 1 per cent.

 What Are the Benefits of Tea Tree Oil for Dogs?